-Finally connect the fuel pump engine as shown.
-The fuel pump is a delicate element, dropping it on the floor can damage it, always handle with care and install using the provided mount, leave the motor part loose so that it don't move in respect to the pump part.
+Finally connect the fuel pump and the battery to the ecu as shown.
+The fuel pump is a delicate element, dropping it on the floor can damage it, always handle with care.
+Never disassemble the fuel pump; warranty from pump manufacturer will become void.